kovdavid/dalsik/doc/matrix_scan.md

 }
 ```

-After that we check the previous state of the key and if it's different, then we update the keystate to the current value and return a `ChangedKeyCoords` struct.
+After that we check the previous state of the key and if it's different, then we update the `keystate` value to the new one and return a `ChangedKeyCoords` struct.

 ## Debouncing

 <img src="contact_bouncing.png" alt="contact_bouncing" style="zoom: 50%;" />

-When we press a key, the two metal electrodes don't instantly form a connection, but they bounce a bit (between connected and disconnected state).
-Without debouncing we could interpret a single key press as several press and release events, which is bad for a keyboard (If I press a button once, I expect the keyboard to send a single press event).
+When we press a key, the two metal electrodes don't instantly form a connection, but they bounce around a bit (altering between connected and disconnected states).
+Without debouncing we could interpret a single key press as several press and release events in a row, which is bad for a keyboard (If I press a button once, I expect the keyboard to send a single press event).

 There are multiple ways of debouncing an input.
-One could for example implement it using `read -> sleep -> read` (and comparing the two values before and after).
+We could for example implement it using `read -> sleep -> read` (and comparing the states before and after).
 In Dalsik I use a separate, 6-step debounce array (each key has it's own debounce value).
+My solution was inspired by [Kenneth A. Kuhn](www.kennethkuhn.com/electronics/debounce.c).

 It works like this:

-* the value in the `debounce` array is always between `DEBOUNCE_MIN` (0) and `DEBOUNCE_MAX` (5)
+* values in the `debounce` array are always between `DEBOUNCE_MIN` (0) and `DEBOUNCE_MAX` (5)
-* during scanning each value for the key is decremented/incremented based on the pin state
+* during `Matrix::scan` each value for a given key (row/column) is decremented/incremented based on it's state (pressed -> increment, released -> decrement).
 * if the `debounce` value is `DEBOUNCE_LOW`, then the key is considered released
 * if the `debounce` value is `DEBOUNCE_MAX`, then the key is considered pressed
-* if the `debounce` value is between `DEBOUNCE_LOW` and `DEBOUNCE_MAX`, then the key is considered to be in it's previous state (`DEBOUNCE_CHANGING` state)
+* if the `debounce` value is between `DEBOUNCE_LOW` and `DEBOUNCE_MAX`, then the key is considered to be in it's previous state (`DEBOUNCE_CHANGING`)

 ```c++
 uint8_t Matrix::debounce_input(uint8_t row, uint8_t col, uint8_t input) {